xigxog/kubefox/docs/cicd.md

 - To put a fine point on it, each of the deployments is a version in KubeFox.
 - All of the deployments (a - d) are actually available via explicit URLs (unless they're deprecated).
-- Systems are released monolithically - which greatly simplifies deployent for users.
+- Systems are released monolithically - which greatly simplifies deployment for users.
 Under the covers KubeFox is doing a few things:
   - Distilling the component set to the minimum required to run the new deployment, thereby preserving resources and preventing over-provisioning